-The Via Francigena frm Palermo to Messina cycling route runs through the entire northern Sicily through the chain of the Sicilian Apennines: the Madonie, the Nebrodi and the Peloritani.
+The Via Francigena from Palermo to Messina cycling route runs through the entire northern Sicily through the chain of the Sicilian Apennines: the Madonie, the Nebrodi and the Peloritani.
 It unites the “capital of the Norman kingdom” Palermo with Messina, crossing some of the most important villages in Sicily, where even today it is possible to find many traces of the passage of the Norman population, which has left an indelible mark on Sicilian architecture and traditions.
 The recovery project for this route was promoted and implemented by the Associazione Amici dei Cammini Francigeni di Sicilia through historical and documentary research followed by intense activity on the territory to map the itinerary.

 The Via Francigena from Palermo to Messina was designed to be traveled independently.
-Tracks Gps, receptivity, everything has been arranged so that everyone can travel it with their own bike and by booking the accommodations that accept the bikes.
+Tracks Gps, accommodation, everything has been arranged so that everyone can travel it with their own bike and by booking the accommodations that accept the bikes.
 If you don't have a bike or prefer to rent a bike, you can choose from our catalog.
 The most suitable bike for this journey is the mountain bike!

 The Via Francigena from Palermo to Messina is a challenging itinerary, it develops above all on “trazzere” (dirt roads) with practically no traffic and secondary roads with very limited traffic but also some stretch on state roads with a light traffic more sustained.
 In general, however, there is always a strong perception of safety also because Sicilian motorists are usually very attentive to cyclists, especially in rural areas such as those crossed by the path.